jlazovskis/TopoAware/README.md

     g++ -o hvt -I include hvt.cpp

-Then run the program on a data set.
+Then run the program on a data set, indicating the distance `bdist` at which to add barycenters for 1-simplices and 2-simplices, and the distance `sdist` at which to sparsify by maintaining this minimum distance between any two points.
 Example with provided data below.

-    ./hvt examples/test_shape.csv
+    ./hvt --input examples/test_shape.csv --output examples/test_out.csv --bdist 0.05 --sdist 0.5